the3deer/android-3D-model-viewer/README.md

   - display of normals
   - display of bounding box
   - scaling, rotation
+  - object selection
+  - touch support!
-  - object picking
+    - tap to select object
+    - drag to move camera
+    - rotate to rotate camera
+    - pinch & spread to zoom in/out the camera
+  - moving of objects (not yet!)
   - primitive collision detection (not yet!)
   - animation of sprites (not yet!)
-  - touch support!
-    * rotation gesture to rotate
-    * pinch gesture to zoom
-  - moving of objects (not yet!)

 Try it